SYSTEM DESIGN ENGINEERING FUNDAMENTALS (PG)

-This unit aims to introduce students to the concept of advanced object oriented conceptual modelling for software engineering and data modelling.
+This subject aims to introduce students to the concept of advanced object oriented conceptual modelling for software engineering and data modelling.
 It uses as its fundamental conceptual data model, the object-oriented model.
 Unified Modelling Language (UML) notation is adopted for graphical representation.
 Several software development processes, including the Rational Unified Process (RUP) and Extreme Programming (XP), are presented and critically examined.
 Object Constraint Language (OCL) is presented as well as its uses in rigorous object-oriented data modelling.

 SchoolSchool Engineering&Mathematical Sciences

 Subject Co-ordinatorKinh Nguyen

 Available to Study Abroad StudentsYes

 Prerequisites CSE1OOF or CSE4OOF AND Enrolment in one of the following courses: SMIT, SMICT, SMCSC, SMBBS, SGBBS, SGDCS, SPCS, SGDIT or SGCS.

 Incompatible subjects CSE2DES AND Students in the following courses are not permitted to enrol: SBCS, SBIT, SBCSGT, SVCSE, SZCSC, SBITP and SBBIY.

 Graduate capabilities & intended learning outcomes